A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Introduction

 This paper’s main contributions are summarized as follows:

 \begin{itemize}

-\item Structured, modular SEMI-CTDE architecture using MADRL.
-We propose a region-based SEMI-CTDE architecture for TSC that explicitly co-designs composite state and reward definitions together with their dedicated feature blocks, ensuring that both local and regional aspects of traffic dynamics are captured.
+\item Modular SEMI-CTDE architecture using MADRL.
+We propose a region-based SEMI-CTDE architecture for TSC that jointly designs composite state and reward definitions together with their dedicated feature blocks, ensuring that both local and regional aspects of traffic dynamics are captured.
 The architecture is highly transferable, allowing different policy backbones, feature extraction methods, and region formation algorithms to be substituted without changing the underlying conceptual design. \item Two realized implementations.
-We instantiate the proposed architecture in two models with distinct design objectives, providing concrete examples of how the SEMI-CTDE architecture can be applied in practice.
+We instantiate the proposed architecture in two models with distinct design in regional objectives, providing concrete examples of how the SEMI-CTDE architecture can be applied in practice.